Rajesh Khanna: Early works (1966–1968)

 Rajesh Khanna was one of eight finalists from more than 10,000 contestants in the 1965 All India Talent Contest, organised by United Producers and Filmfare, along with other FTII students Subhash Ghai and Dheeraj Kumar.
 Khanna won the contest along with Farida Jalal.

+Vinod Mehra was also among the finalists.
+Rajesh Khanna won the contest by one point.

 BR Chopra, Bimal Roy, GP Sippy, HS Rawail, Nasir Husain, J.Om Prakash, Mohan Saigal, Shakti Samanta and Subodh Mukherji and others had created the United Producers organisation and were then judges of the contest.

 He made his film debut in the 1966 film Aakhri Khat, directed by Chetan Anand, followed by Raaz (1967), directed by Ravindra Dave, both of which were a part of his predetermined prize for winning the All-India United Producers' Talent Competition.
 G.P.
 Sippy and Nasir Hussain were the first to sign Khanna after he won the contest.

 "Though 'Aakhri Khat' is my first film, I received my first break as a leading actor in Ravindra Dave's, 'Raaz', in 1967.
 My heroine was Babita, already a popular actress then.
 Though I had lots of confidence, I was shy in facing the camera initially.
 In my first three shots, I had to perform with stress on my body language and dialogue delivery.
 Though I was right with my dialogues, my movements were not up to the mark.
 Ravindra Dave explained me my scenes and movements very clearly correcting my way of walking."

 — Khanna's remarks after Aakhri Khat was India's entry for the Best Foreign Language Film at the 40th Oscar Academy Awards in 1967.

 Being under contract with United Producers, he got projects, such as Aurat (1967) and Baharon Ke Sapne (1967), of which latter did break even and the former was commercially successful.